Juksuu/MatchUp/README.md

 - `!backup` Can be used in pause state to backup rounds

 For testing only

 - `!kill` Kill self in game
 - `!bot_ct` Add bot for ct

+## Console Commands

+- `matchup_reconfigure` This command tells MatchUp to reload the configuration (maps and settings).
+This only has an effect during the Setup phase

 ## Configuration

 All the Configuration files can be found in `csgo/cfg/MatchUp`

 ## Credits and thanks!

 * [MatchZy](https://github.com/shobhit-pathak/MatchZy/)
 * [CS2-Practice-Plugin](https://github.com/CHR15cs/CS2-Practice-Plugin)
 * [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/)